 Operational Metrics:

-- Session success rates by aircraft type (Airbus A350 vs. Boeing 787)
+- Session success rates by aircraft type (A350 vs. 787 - surprisingly different)

-- Device switching patterns (mobile → laptop during flight)
+- Device switching patterns (phone to laptop mid-flight)

-- Support ticket volume by brand (identify UX pain points)
+- Support ticket volume by brand (spot the UX pain points)

 Passenger Behavior: